Aleph-Alpha/pharia-telemetry/docs/genai-spans.md

 ## Module Information

-The GenAI functionality is provided by the `pharia_telemetry.gen_ai` module, but all functions are re-exported through the main `pharia_telemetry` package for convenience.
+The GenAI functionality is provided by the `pharia_telemetry.sem_conv.gen_ai` module, but all functions are re-exported through the main `pharia_telemetry` package for convenience.

 ## Legacy Function Migration